bldavies/bldavies.com/content/blog/2019-01-06-strava-api-access.md

 )
 ```

-I create an OAuth access token to send the authentication request to my Strava account.
+Finally, I create an OAuth access token to send the authentication request to my Strava account.
 This token encapsulates the application and endpoint defined above.
 Running